 Split Specimens

 The specimen is divided into two collection bottles in the presence of the candidate or employee and collection site person.
-Thirty milliliters in specimen Sample A container and approximately fifteen milliliters in specimen bottle B. One collection bottle remains sealed and analyzed only if the candidate or employee requests retest by an independent CAA Certified laboratory.
+Thirty milliliters in specimen Sample A container and approximately fifteen milliliters in specimen Sample B container.
+One collection bottle remains sealed and analyzed only if the candidate or employee requests retest by an independent CAA Certified laboratory.

 Substance Abuse Professional